 The NBU believes that current monetary conditions are tight enough to reduce inflation to the target indicators within the planned terms.
-According to the NBU's forecast published in the Inflation Report in July 2018, consumer inflation will slow down to 8.9 per cent. at the end of 2018, and will reach the target range in the end of 2019, while the 5 per cent. medium-term target will be reached in 2020.
+According to the NBU's forecast published in the Inflation Report in October 2018, consumer inflation will slow down to 6.3 per cent. at the end of 2019, which is higher than the target level.
+It is expected that consumer inflation will reach the target level in 2020 and will reach the 5 per cent. medium-term target at the end of 2020.

 In July 2018, the Council of the National Bank of Ukraine approved the Strategy of monetary policy.
-This document is a successor of the aforementioned Strategy of monetary policy for 2016-2020 and confirms the key elements of inflation targeting regime, determines the key aims of monetary policy, principles, instruments and directions of their evolution for the medium term.
+This document confirms the key elements of inflation targeting regime, determines the key aims of monetary policy, principles, instruments and directions of their evolution for the medium term.

-The Strategy of monetary policy confirms medium-term aim for inflation on the level of 5 per cent. $\pm$ 1 per cent, which has to be achieved at the end of 2019.
-From December 2019, the aim of 5 per cent. becomes permanent, and can be reviewed only downwards, provided that volatility of the exchange rate of hryvnia decreases, relative prices change and effects of convergence of Ukrainian economy weakens to the levels of the country's main trade partners.
+The Strategy of monetary policy confirms medium-term aim for inflation on the level of 5 per cent. \pm 1 per cent, which has to be achieved at the end of 2019.
+From December 2019, the aim of 5 per cent. becomes permanent, and can be reviewed only downwards, provided that volatility of the exchange rate of hryvnia decreases, relative prices change and effects of convergence of Ukrainian economy weakens to the levels of the country's key trade partners.